-Ministerial Development Review is a clergy-led scheme using consultants from a variety of backgrounds and churches to assist clergy in undertaking an annual review of their current role in ministry.
+Ministerial Development Review is a clergy-led self-review scheme using consultants from a variety of backgrounds and churches to assist clergy in undertaking a review of their current role in ministry.
 The consultant job description is available here.
 All clergy holding office under Common Tenure are required to participate in the Ministerial Development Review.
 The Diocese of London’s scheme was formally established in 1997 and underwent a detailed review in 2007 to ensure that it met the requirements of the terms of service legislation.
+It was reviewed again in 2013 and in 2022, and has been updated on each occasion.

 The objectives of the scheme are that ministers: